olillevik/skatteetaten.github.io/OpenShift/index.md

 ### Image Versioning Strategy

+ * The image is tagged with the version of the builder image, the version of the base image and the application version, collectively called the Aurora Version.
+Several other tags are also pushed (major, minor, patch).

 When creating docker images with a dedicated builderImage and different base image we feel it is necessary to version these in a way that makes it clear how to recreate the image at a later stage.
 The version scheme that is used can be seen